Claims Procedures

 c.
 The Benefits and Operations Committee’s final decision will be in writing.
 If your claim on appeal is approved, you will receive benefits and a notification from the Benefits and Operations Committee that your claim is approved.
 If your appeal is denied, the notice must include:

-(1) the specific reason or reasons for the denial; (2) the specific Plan provision on which the determination was based; (3) a statement that you are entitled to receive, upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to the your benefit claim, and (4) for the Retirement Plan, a statement that you have the right to bring a civil action under ERISA § 502(a) in federal court within the one-year period following the date of the notice of the denial of your appeal by the Benefits and Operations Committee.
+(1) the specific reason or reasons for the denial; (2) the specific Plan provision on which the determination was based; (3) a statement that you are entitled to receive, upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to your benefit claim, and (4) for the Retirement Plan, a statement that you have the right to bring a civil action under ERISA § 502(a) in federal court within the one-year period following the date of the notice of the denial of your appeal by the Benefits and Operations Committee.
 See paragraph (a) above for a description of what information is “relevant.”

 d.
 You are prohibited from filing a lawsuit concerning your benefit claim until you have exhausted the claim procedures described above.
 This provision is enforceable under ERISA with respect to Retirement Plan benefit claims.